Instagram DM Automation Guide: Best Practices (2026)

 Use our checklist:

-Official API approach and permissions
+Official API access

 Trigger coverage